-Catherine Annis is a member of the yoga teacher training faculty at triyoga, London's leading yoga studio where she also sits on the teacher advisory committee.
-She is well known for her imaginative and practical approach to yoga.
-In 2017 she created the Intelligent Yoga Teacher Training Course (iytt), an 18 month, anatomically focused teacher training course with world-leading teachers Peter Blackaby and Gary Carter.
+Catherine Annis is well known for her imaginative and practical approach to yoga.
+In 2017 she created the Intelligent Yoga Teacher Training Course (iytt), a 12 month, anatomically focused teacher training course with world-leading teachers such as Gary Carter.

 Originally a professional dancer, she discovered yoga as a teenager, and has been practicing since the mid 1970s.
 Having studied various styles of yoga including Sivananda, Iyengar, Astanga and various forms of Hatha yoga, she eventually gravitated to the teachings of Vanda Scaravelli.

-Catherine’s daily yoga practice and teaching focuses on deepening physical awareness and alignment to reveal and release the natural freedom of the body, particularly the spine.
+Catherine’s yoga practice and teaching focuses on strategies for downregulating the nervous system, working with breath and subtle somatic work to soothe the mind and create more physical ease for those working with pain, stress and anxiety.
 She holds a Masters degree in ballet studies, and is a qualified Thai massage practitioner, and it is this interest in the body which informs and inspires her teaching.

 Throughout the year she leads Scaravelli inspired yoga workshops around the UK and is regularly invited to teach for The British Wheel of Yoga and various independent teacher training schools.

-Since 2005 Catherine has led Scaravelli inspired yoga retreats, weekends and holidays in Sussex and further afield in Europe, the Middle East and India.
+Since 2005 Catherine Annis has led Scaravelli inspired yoga retreats, weekends and holidays across the UK and Internationally.

-I never had the privilege of meeting Vanda, but have worked with many of her key students.
+I never had the privilege of meeting Vanda Scaravelli, but have worked with many of her key students.
 My first Scaravelli inspired yoga class was taught by Alex Grey (who was a student of Diane Long – herself a long term student of Vanda).

 At that time, I’d been practicing since the mid 1970s, and attended Sivananda, Iyengar, Astanga – all kinds of classes, experiencing as much as possible.
 Alex was teaching elbow dog, and it was a revelation.
 I wanted to push right into it, to really “do” the pose, but she held me right back and stopped me – and it felt completely different.
 In the beginning, I found this frustrating, because it felt as though I couldn’t “complete” the pose.